 ness.
 In a cooperative, money which remains after satisfying all expenses for furnishing your energy is called "margins."
-As a member you have a share in the margins, called your Capital Credits, These are divided among all members based on the amount and cost of the electricity each member purchased during the year.
+As a member you have a share in the margins, called capital credits, These are divided among all members based on the amount and cost of the electricity each member purchased during the year.

-Capital Credits become the cooperative's equity and make it possible to secure loans and maintain facilities.
-When the equity level is high and the cooperative's financial position is strong, the Board of Directors may authorize that credits be paid to you.
+Capital credits become the cooperative's equity and make it possible to secure loans and maintain facilities.
+When the equity level is high and the cooperative's financial position is strong, the board of directors may authorize that credits be paid to you.
 When this happens, you will receive a portion of your credits.

-Margins fluctuate from year to year; some years ther are none.
-However, since 1976, Capital Credits totaling more than \$125 million have been paid in cash to members and former members.
-In recent years, cash payments have exceeded \$7 million annually.
+Margins fluctuate from year to year; some years there are none.
+However, since 1976, capital credits totaling more than \$138 million have been paid in cash to members and former members.

-Your Capital Credits are held for you even if you close your account and move from the area.
+Your capital credits are held for you even if you close your account and move from the area.
 If you are eligible to receive a check we will mail it to you at your last known address.
 Please make sure to keep a current address on file to help us send future checks.
 If you return to the area and have CREC electric service again, or if you have previously been a member, please tell us.
-This will help keep your entire Capital Credits file updated.
+This will help keep your entire capital credits file updated.